datacoves/docs/docs/how-tos/airflow/trigger-kubernetes-job.md

 ### Step 2: Add Kubernetes Connection in Airflow

-- Someone with Airflow Admin access can add the connection by navigating to the `Admin` Menu and selecting `Connections` in Airflow.
+- Someone with Airflow the sysadmin group can add the connection by navigating to the `Admin` Menu and selecting `Connections` in Airflow.
 - Provide the following:
   - `Connection ID` - You will use this in your DAG
   - `Connection Type` - Select  `Kubernetes Cluster Connection`